nevanscott/uxui.cat/content/projects/spreadsheet-ectomy.md

 * Managers of the organizations that make the purchasing decisions, so you will need to convince them that this is a valuable service
 * Employees of the organizations who will actually be using the service

-For this project, you may consider “organizations”to include for-profit companies, nonprofits, and NGOs.
+For this project, you may consider “organizations” to include for-profit companies, nonprofits, and NGOs.
 “Employees” include people who work for or with the organization.
 This includes part-time employees, contractors, vendors, interns, and unpaid volunteers.

 Examples of SaaS products for reference: